groupultra/sdk-public/readme.md

 `projects/`: Example services.
 Each subfolder contains a separate service.

 `src/moobius`: The source code of the `moobius` package, which includes:

 - `core/`: All core features and logic of a Moobius Serivce.
    - `basic_service.py`: `MoobiusBasicService` that defines all `on_xxx()` triggers and `send_xxx()` helper methods (for you to send payloads through websockets.)
    - `service.py`: `MoobiusService` that integrates database and high-level commonly used helper methods.
+It is the base class of a Service.
+It has a minimal but complete implementation of a fully functional Moobius Service instance (so that it is runnable!), including authentication, automatic heartbeat and a trivial handler to payloads (print and noops).
+It is highly recommended that your custom class inherit `MoobiusService` defined here.
    - `storage.py`: `MoobiusStorage` that acts as a container of backed-up dictionaries (`CachedDict` instances)
    - `wand.py`: `MoobiusWand` class that handles all the multiprocessing and remote control magic.

 - `database/`: The infrastructure of `MoobiusStorage`.
    - `database_interface.py`: An abstract class definition of database implementations.
 As long as the methods defined in the interface are implemented (for a key-value pair), the instance of the concrete class can be used to initialize a `CachedDict` instance.
    - `null_database.py`: A trivial implementation.